ParjadM/glass-generator/README.md

 Select any Background Color and Border Color with live color pickers.

-** shadows Advanced Box Shadow Control:** Go beyond basic shadows with dedicated controls for Offset X/Y, Blur, and Spread.
+🕶️ Advanced Box Shadow Control: Go beyond basic shadows with dedicated controls for Offset X/Y, Blur, and Spread.

-grain Noise Overlay: Add a subtle, textured noise layer with a single click to enhance the frosted glass look.
+🌾 Noise Overlay: Add a subtle, textured noise layer with a single click to enhance the frosted glass look.

 🖼️ Customizable Background: Test your design against different backdrops: